microsoft/mu_oem_sample/RepoDetails.md

 ## More Info

+FrontpageDsc and FrontpageFdf that can be included so you don't have to unravel all of the libraries and protocols that are required to get started with FrontPage.
+A brief description of each MS component was added to FrontPageDsc to help explain how each piece of the puzzle fits in.

 Please see the Project Mu docs (https://github.com/Microsoft/mu) for more information.

 This project has adopted the [Microsoft Open Source Code of Conduct](https://opensource.microsoft.com/codeofconduct/).

 For more information see the [Code of Conduct FAQ](https://opensource.microsoft.com/codeofconduct/faq/) or contact [opencode@microsoft.com](mailto:opencode@microsoft.com) with any additional questions or comments.

+## Per Platform Libraries

+MsPlatformDevicesLib, DfciDeviceIdSupportLib, PlatformThemeLib.
+These three libraries need to be implemented per platform.
+An example can be found in the [NXP iMX8 platform](https://github.com/ms-iot/MU_PLATFORM_NXP).

 ## Issues